 remains of the victim, in relation to a homicide offence, means the remains of the person against whom the homicide offence was committed.

-[Section 66A inserted by No. 2 of 2018 s.
+[Section 66A inserted: No. 2 of 2018 s.
 9.]

 66B.
 Board not to release or recommend release unless prisoner cooperates or victim’s remains located